 - Complete Application Form with non-refundable $50 application fee

 - Complete Background Check form with $25 processing fee (for USA citizens only)

 - Three letters of recommendation, one of which must be a recommendation from the applicant’s pastor; and

 - Complete a statement of purpose that provides a sense of who you are and why you are interested in the program.

 In addition to the admissions procedures mentioned, applicants who seek to enter the US to pursue a degree program at NBTS must:

 - Submit transcripts of undergraduate degree programs*, letters of recommendation, and a statement of purpose written in English;

 - Apply to the US Government for an F-1 non-immigrant student entry visa.

 *The Admissions Committee recommends that all transcripts that originate from an institution outside the United States or Canada be sent to a professional transcript service for a course-by-course evaluation.

-In order to insure success in our degree programs, the Seminary requires that students for whom English is a second language must have their English skills evaluated prior to full matriculation in its Masters or Doctor of Ministry programs.
+In order to ensure success in our degree programs, the Seminary requires that students for whom English is a second language must have their English skills evaluated prior to full matriculation in its Masters or Doctor of Ministry programs.
 This evaluation will determine whether additional language studies are needed to achieve the proficiency levels described below.
-Note, this policy does not apply to students who have graduated from a four year college or university where the instruction was in English.
+Note, this policy does not apply to students who have graduated from a four-year college or university where the instruction was in English.
 There are several paths to full matriculation into the Seminary’s degree programs: